 So the first question to ask is: Do the subconscious communication and emotional messaging of this music align with the values that I want to teach my child?

 Next, it’s important to recognize that parents have two essential tools available to them, which they can use to teach their children values and help them grow.
 Those tools are clarity and consistency.

 These two tools are extraordinarily valuable when it comes to facilitating a child’s social development, and they are invaluable when it comes to facilitating a child’s spiritual development.
 So ask yourself: Are you staying consistent in your spiritual messaging to your child?
 Are you creating a clear understanding of who you are and where your boundaries lie?

 Regardless of whether your children consciously understand what they are doing today, there are parts of them that fully understand your confusion and doubt.
 Compromising on your boundaries blurs lines that were previously clear.
 It isn’t healthy to their development.

 However you answer these questions, I would like to encourage you to utilize this challenge as a teachable moment.
 Talk with your child about your mixed feelings and the deep connections to your faith that inspired you to ask this question.
 These open conversations with our children roleplay healthy problem-solving techniques and illustrate how we ask for guidance.
 And that education is priceless.

-Wishing you a happy Chanukah and joyful Jewish parenting,
+Wishing you a joyful Jewish parenting,

 Rabbi Yarden Blumstein